San Francisco Ferry Building Guide: What’s Actually Worth Eating and Seeing

 A short ferry ride from Pier 33, which is about a 10-minute walk from the Ferry Building, takes you to Alcatraz, one of San Francisco’s most famous landmarks.
 Once a federal prison that housed notorious figures like Al Capone, today it’s a fascinating national park with tours of the cellblocks, gardens, and stunning Bay views.
 Tickets often sell out, so booking in advance is highly recommended.
 You can find our full guide to visiting Alcatraz.

-Final Thoughts – Is the Ferry Building Worth Visiting?
+Final Thoughts – Is the San Francisco Ferry Building Worth Visiting?

-The San Francisco Ferry Building has gone through many transformations over the past century, from a ferry terminal welcoming tens of thousands of commuters each day to decades of decline, and now to its current role as one of the city’s most vibrant destinations.
-Its mix of history, architecture, food, and community events makes it more than just a building; it’s a reflection of San Francisco’s resilience and culture.
+The San Francisco Ferry Building has gone through many transformations over the past century, from a bustling ferry terminal serving tens of thousands of daily commuters, to decades of decline, and now to its role as one of the city’s most vibrant waterfront destinations.
+Today, its blend of history, architecture, food, and community events makes it more than just a building; it’s a reflection of San Francisco’s resilience and evolving culture.

-For visitors, the Ferry Building offers a little bit of everything: a famous farmers market, some of the best restaurants and coffee shops in San Francisco, specialty shops selling local goods, and ferry rides that connect you to other Bay Area gems like Sausalito and Vallejo.
-For locals, it remains a go-to spot for fresh bread, produce, and quick bites, or simply to enjoy the waterfront promenade.
+For visitors, the Ferry Building offers a little bit of everything: a famous farmers market, some of the best restaurants and coffee shops in San Francisco, specialty shops selling local goods, and ferry routes that connect you to other Bay Area favorites like Sausalito and Vallejo.
+For locals, it remains a go-to spot for fresh bread, produce, quick bites, or simply a relaxing walk along the Embarcadero.

-Whether you’re stopping in before a Giants game at nearby Oracle Park, catching a ferry across the Bay, or simply looking for a place to experience San Francisco’s food culture, the Ferry Building is absolutely worth adding to your itinerary.
+Whether you’re stopping in before a Giants game at nearby Oracle Park, catching a ferry across the Bay, or looking for a place to experience San Francisco’s food scene in one central location, the Ferry Building is absolutely worth adding to your itinerary.